ILoveHubGit/ILV/README.md

     java -Dconf=config.edn -jar ilv.jar

-Then open your browser and goto http://localhost:port.
-Configure your network settings so that the server you installed this tool can be reach via HTTP with the port number you configured.
+Then open your browser and goto http://localhost:port and you should see the application.
+Configure your network settings in such a way that the server you installed this tool on can be reach via HTTP with the port number you configured.
+Open necessary ports in your firewall and make sure that the server is reachable from the outside by using a DNS name.

 ## Releases

+### Version 0.4.2
+- Added database support for MS-SQL
+- Added database support for MariaDB
+- Some small bug fixes
 ### Version 0.4.1
 - Added functionality to the GUI to add links based on unused interfaces
 - Increased the line thickness for better visibility